SoftwareForScience/jiskefet-migrate-logbook/README.md

 # Jiskefet Migrate Logbook
 This is a tool for reading data from the old logbook database format and sending it via the Jiskefet Go API.
-It also needs direct access to the Jiskefet DB for migrating users.
+It also needs direct access to the Jiskefet DB for migrating users and subsystems.
 Note that the migration of runs, comments, and attachments are not idempotent: migrate multiple times and you'll have duplicates.

 ## Setup